 - Not hiring an attorney.
 Many accident victims make the mistake of not hiring an attorney right away.
 This results in even more mistakes and limits an attorney’s ability to investigate the accident and preserve vital evidence.
 If at all possible, retain an attorney soon after your crash.

-If you or a family member was injured in an accident caused by a negligent truck driver, the experienced legal team at Christopher J. Hudson, LLC are here to help you obtain the compensation you deserve—even if you have already made some of these mistakes.
+If you or a family member was injured in an accident caused by a negligent truck driver, the experienced legal team at Chris Hudson & Associates are here to help you obtain the compensation you deserve—even if you have already made some of these mistakes.
 Contact us online or call us directly at 888.795.6262 to schedule a free consultation.